 Andrew Tyson, piano

-Recipient of a 2013 Avery Fisher Career Grant, Mr. Tyson is Laureate of the 2013 Queen Elisabeth Competition and captured First Prize at the 2015 Géza Anda Competition in Zürich, where was also awarded the Mozart and Audience Prizes.
-He subsequently appeared throughout Russia with the Moscow Virtuosi Chamber Orchestra with Vladamir Spivakov.
-Mr. Tyson has also appeared with the National Orchestra of Belgium under Marin Alsop, the Orchestre Royal de Chambre de Wallonie, the Orchestra of St. Luke’s at Alice Tully Hall, the Las Vegas Philharmonic, the North Carolina Symphony, the Colorado Symphony, the Omaha Symphony, the Hilton Head Symphony Orchestra, and the Edmonton Symphony Orchestra.
+Recipient of a 2013 Avery Fisher Career Grant, Mr. Tyson is Laureate of the 2013 Queen Elisabeth Competition and captured First Prize at the 2015 Géza Anda Competition, where he was also awarded the Mozart and Audience Prizes.
+He has appeared as soloist with the Moscow Virtuosi Chamber Orchestra with Vladamir Spivakov, with the National Orchestra of Belgium under Marin Alsop, the Orchestra of St. Luke’s, the Las Vegas Philharmonic, the North Carolina Symphony, the Edmonton Symphony and the Louisville Orchestra.

-A Laureate at the 2012 Leeds International Piano Competition, Mr. Tyson also picked up the new Terence Judd-Hallé Orchestra Prize, awarded to the pianist chosen by the orchestra and conductor Sir Mark Elder.
-This Prize brought an engagement with the Hallé Orchestra, which was so acclaimed that he was re-engaged the following three seasons, including three performances of three different concertos in 2017.
+Mr. Tyson is a Laureate at the 2012 Leeds International Piano Competition, where he won the new Terence Judd-Hallé Orchestra Prize, awarded to the pianist chosen by the orchestra and conductor Sir Mark Elder.
+His initial engagement with the Hallé Orchestra was so acclaimed that it has led to an ongoing relationship and several performances with the orchestra.

-In 2013, Mr. Tyson gave his New York recital debut in the Rhoda Walker Teagle Concert at Merkin Hall and his Washington, DC debut at the Kennedy Center’s Terrace Theater.
-As winner of the Young Concert Artists International Auditions in 2011, Mr. Tyson was awarded YCA’s Paul A. Fish Memorial Prize and the John Browning Memorial Prize.
+In 2013, Mr. Tyson gave his New York recital debut in the Young Concert Artists Series at Merkin Hall and in Washington, DC debut at the Kennedy Center’s Terrace Theater.
+After winning the prestigious Leo B. Ruiz Memorial Recital, he performed at Carnegie’s Weil Recital Hall and NDR Hanover Concert Hall.
+As winner of the Young Concert Artists International Auditions in 2011, Mr. Tyson was awarded Young Concert Artists’ Paul A. Fish Memorial Prize and the John Browning Memorial Prize.

 Mr. Tyson made his orchestral debut at the age of 15 with the Guilford Symphony as winner of the Eastern Music Festival Competition.
 After early studies with Dr. Thomas Otten of the University of North Carolina, he attended the Curtis Institute of Music, where he worked with Claude Frank.
 He later earned his Master’s degree and Artist Diploma at The Juilliard School with Robert McDonald, where he won the Gina Bachauer Piano Competition and received the Arthur Rubinstein Prize in Piano.